yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-011_Security_Question_Selection.md

 2. Navigate to the Registration page
 3. Enter a valid email address
 4. Enter a valid password and confirm it
-5. Select a security question from the available options
+5. Enter the same password in the "Repeat Password" field
 6. Provide an answer to the selected security question
 7. Fill in other required fields
 8. Click on "Register"